knowm/Yank/README.md

 ## Caveats

+Yank was designed to be ultra-light and ultra-convenient and is philosophically different than most other competing libraries.
+Some "sacrifices" were made to stick to this design.

- * [x] No multi-statement transaction service (This may be just fine for small to medium projects or to back a REST web application's API: POST, GET, PUT, and DELETE.
+ * No multi-statement transaction service (This may be just fine for small to medium projects or to back a REST web application's API: POST, GET, PUT, and DELETE.
 These correspond to create, read, update, and delete (or CRUD) operations, respectively.)
- * [x] Checked SQLExceptions are logged (SQL Exceptions are internally caught and logged.)
+ * Checked SQLExceptions are logged (SQL Exceptions are internally caught and logged.
+This is a heavily debated topic and many differing opinions exist.
+Yank, being ultra-light, catches and logs SQLExceptions.)

-The above missing features were deliberately excluded to keep the library as simple as possible.
-For many cases, they are not necessary.
-If you need those features, check out these projects similar to Yank: [sql2o](http://www.sql2o.org/) and [JDBI](http://jdbi.org/).
+ * A Hikari connection pool is used behind the scenes (Generic DataSource integration isn't supported.
+If you just want a connection pool that works and don't care about the specific implementation this point is irrelevant.)

+For many cases, the above features are not necessary, but that's for you to determine.
+If you are developing a critical banking application, you will probably need those features.
+For other applications where 100% data integrity isn't critical (such as [bitcoinium.com](https://bitcoinium.com/) for example), Yank's simplicity may be attractive.
+In return for the sacrifices, you write less code and your code will cleaner.
+Additionally, since `Yank`'s methods are `public static`, you can access it from anywhere in your application and not have to worry about passing around a reference to it.
+If you need those missing features, check out these projects similar to Yank: [sql2o](http://www.sql2o.org/) and [JDBI](http://jdbi.org/).

 ## Getting Started
 ### Non-Maven